Academicians Campus Tour: Professor Lee Chack Fan and SFC Students Unlock the Scientific Codes of Major National Projects

 Q&A Session

-About the GBAAA "Academicians on Campus" Initiative
+About the GBAAA "Academicians Campus Tour" Initiative